mruwnik/invoices/README.md

  * :name    - (required) the name of the seller, e.g. "Mr. Blobby"
  * :address - (required) the address of the seller, e.g. "ul.
 Szeroka 12, 12-345, Buty"
  * :nip     - (required) the NIP of the seller, e.g. 1234567890
+ * :email   - (optional) the email of the buyer, e.g. "faktury@bla.com".
+This is required if a confirmation email is to be sent

 ### Items